MODOMison/Staff/README.md

 # Concept_Staff
-UCSD Cogsci 18 - Final Project
+UCSD Cogsci 18 - Final Project - score: over 100%

 how to run it!